chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_install_ha_private_chef_rb_add_backend.rst

 Replace ``FQDN`` with the fully qualified domain name of the server, and ``IPADDRESS`` with the IP address of the server.
 Replace ``CLUSTER_IPADDRESS`` with the IP address of the server’s interface assigned for cluster communications.
 If no such interface is configured, exclude the ``cluster_ipaddress`` entry.

-Add an entry for the back-end VIP that you assigned earlier:
+Add an entry for the back-end VIP that was assigned earlier:

 .. code-block:: ruby